International-Yoga-Day

 • Stretch your arms forward or keep them beside your body.

-• Take slow, deep breaths and stay for a minute or more.
+• Take slow, deep breaths and stay for at least a minute.

 9. Gomukhasana (Cow-Face Pose)

-10. This asana improves flexibility, especially in shoulders and hips.
+10. This asana improves flexibility, especially in the shoulders and hips.

 Here’s how to do it: